New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The Saints are winless ATS (0-1) away from home as 5-point favorites or more.

-- This season, in three of six road games New Orleans has gone over the total.
+- This year, in three of six away games New Orleans has hit the over.

 Powered by Data Skrive.